gorohoroh/rider-visual-studio-asp.net-core-fundamentals/README.md

                 provides <em>Implement interface</em> and <em>Implement interface explicitly</em> quick
                 actions.
 Nice.
             </li>
-            <li>Scott creates a <code>InMemoryRestaurantData()</code> constructor with the <code>ctor</code>
+            <li>Scott creates an <code>InMemoryRestaurantData()</code> constructor with the <code>ctor</code>
-                code snippet - nice, but that's the only option with VS as there's no context action on a field to initialize the field from constructor.
+                code snippet - nice, but that's the only option with Visual Studio as there's no context action on a field to initialize the field from constructor.
             </li>
         </ol>
     </li>
-    <li>Modifying the Home controller: good.
+    <li>Modifying the <em>Home</em> controller: good.
 Notes:
         <ol>
-            <li>Visual Studio doesn't have import items in completion, which means that when referencing an
+            <li>Visual Studio doesn't provide import items in completion, which means that when referencing a
-                unimported type, you have to make sure to spell and capitalize it correctly, and then use a quick action to add an import.
-In Rider, import items are available in completion, which allows using camelHumps and abbreviations without being precise with naming, and additionally, accepting an import symbol suggestion adds the necessary using statement without the need to explicitly invoke a quick action.
+                non-imported type, you have to make sure to spell and capitalize it correctly, and then use a quick action to add an import.
+In Rider, import items are available in completion, which allows using camelHumps and abbreviations without being precise with naming, and additionally, accepting an import symbol suggestion adds the necessary <code>using</code> statement without the need to explicitly invoke a quick action.
             </li>
             <li>Visual Studio provides a set of quick actions to generate <code>_restaurantData</code> (as a
-                full or read-only field, full or read-only property, local variable); as well as explicit actions to change <code>_restaurantData</code> to <code>IRestaurantData</code> or
+                full or read-only field, full or read-only property, local variable), as well as explicit actions to change <code>_restaurantData</code> to <code>IRestaurantData</code> or
                 <code>restaurantData</code>:<br><img width="600" src="images/vs_generate_from_usage.png">
             </li>
         </ol>
     </li>
-    <li>Modifying the Home view: good.
+    <li>Modifying the <em>Home</em> view: good.
 Notes:
         <ol>
             <li>There's a <em>table</em> code snippet to generate an HTML table in Razor markup, nice.</li>
             <li>However, there's no <em>foreach</em> code snippet, just keyword completion.</li>